aahnn/transfer-credit-scraper/README.md

 # Transfer Credit Scraper
-Scrapes the Virginia Tech transfer credit guide to determine if the requested course is able to be transfered for credit.
+Scrapes the Virginia Tech transfer credit guide to determine if a course from another school is able to be transferred to VT.